python-poetry/poetry/docs/dependency-specification.md

 In many cases, `tool.poetry.dependencies` can be replaced with `project.dependencies`.
 However, there are some cases where you might still need to use `tool.poetry.dependencies`.
-For example, if you want to define additional information that is not required for building but only for locking (for example an explicit source), you can enrich dependency information in the `tool.poetry` section.
+For example, if you want to define additional information that is not required for building but only for locking (for example, an explicit source), you can enrich dependency information in the `tool.poetry` section.

 ```toml